sjhitchner/graphql-resolver/README.md

 to automatically generate the basic framework necessary to get a working service and making it easy to extend as you see fit.

-The service is generated using a [https://manuel.kiessling.net/2012/09/28/applying-the-clean-architecture-to-go-applications/|Go Clean Code] structure.
-It uses the [https://github.com/graph-gophers| Graph Gophers] graphql library which is easy to use and seems to be fully featured.
+The service is generated using a [Go Clean Code](https://manuel.kiessling.net/2012/09/28/applying-the-clean-architecture-to-go-applications/) structure.
+It uses the [Graph Gophers](https://github.com/graph-gophers) graphql library which is easy to use and seems to be fully featured.

-Some of the components were constructed using architecture ideas taken from [http://github.com/OscarYuen/go-graphql-starter|Oscar Yuen Go Graphql Starter Example].
+Some of the components were constructed using architecture ideas taken from [Oscar Yuen Go Graphql Starter Example](http://github.com/OscarYuen/go-graphql-starter).

 # Features